Skip to main content

 A strategic nutritional approach provides the specific biochemical precursors and cofactors essential for the entire lifecycle of a hormone, from synthesis to detoxification.
 The effectiveness of growth hormone peptides is reliant on this intricate supply chain.

-For instance, protein intake does more than just supply for peptide hormone construction.
+For instance, protein intake does more than just supply amino acids for peptide hormone construction.
 Specific amino acids, such as arginine and ornithine, have been observed to directly stimulate GH secretion under certain conditions.
 A diet consistently rich in varied protein sources ensures these substrates are readily available.

 Moreover, dietary fats are fundamental to the integrity of cell membranes, where hormone receptors are located.
 Healthy fats, particularly omega-3 fatty acids, can improve membrane fluidity and receptor function, making cells more responsive to GH.
 A diet high in refined carbohydrates and sugars, conversely, promotes insulin resistance.